Some you'll know but be ready to be surprised at others…

 Chest rub: Blend 2-3 drops of eucalyptus essential oil with 1 teaspoon carrier oil, like almond oil or jojoba oil, and massage onto the chest.
 For a convenient alternative, try a eucalyptus infused massage oil to help unclog those airways.

 Nothing is worse than a severe sinus infection.
 A constantly runny nose, postnasal drip, a worsening headache, a cough and even a fever – which often lasts for weeks.
 Sinusitis is sometimes triggered by hay fever (allergic rhinitis) which is all too common when allergens like pollen and grass seeds emerge as the summer season starts.
 Eucalyptus oil can help with both.

-In a comprehensive review of a number of studies, the antifungal, antiviral and antimicrobial properties of eucalyptus oil were proven to be effective against, "colds, influenza, other respiratory infections, rhinitis, and sinusitis".
+In a comprehensive review of a number of studies, eucalyptus oil was shown to be effective in, the treatment of a cough, cold and bronchitis, as well as clearing a blocked nose and sinuses.
 To think that relief is just a whiff away…

 How to use:

 Inhale directly: Simply put a couple of drops of eucalyptus oil onto a Kleenex or cotton ball and breathe in deeply.

 Steam inhalation: Combine the potency of 5 drops each of eucalyptus oil and peppermint oil (with healing menthol) in a bowl of hot water.
 Drape a towel over your head and breathe in the healing steam for about 10 minutes.
 Repeat every 3-4 hours.

 Warm compress: Heat up a eucalyptus infused spa mask in the microwave and drape over your nose and mouth.
 The moist heat of the mask helps to ease and relieve your runny nose.